 Table of Contents

 Buying gas for your car is probably one of the expenses you thought you couldn’t do much about.
 Although there are some obvious ways to reduce gasoline costs, such as carpooling, sharing gas costs, and using those four cent off coupons you get at the grocery store, can you really find ways to get gas for free?

 The truth is that there are ways you can get gas for free.
 Not all methods will work for all people, but if you can use even one of these ways to get gas for free you can cut down on transportation costs and use the savings to fast-track your debt payoff or other financial goals.

-Swagbucks is a company that pays people for doing things they probably do anyway.
-With Swagbucks you earn points by watching videos, browsing the Internet, completing surveys, and shopping online.
+Did you know that you can earn gas cards by watching videos, browsing the Internet, completing surveys, and shopping online?

 For each activity you complete via Swagbucks, you earn points that can be used to purchase free gift cards – including gas cards.
 You can then use the gas cards you earn to get free gas instead of having to pay for it out of your own budget.

 At Free Gas Help, you can earn free gas cards in exchange for placing advertisements on your car.
 They offer a variety of advertisement venues, from door magnets to complete vehicle wraps.

 You get to choose which types of ads you have on your car so that you don’t have to drive around with ads you’re uncomfortable with.
 As you drive around with the ads on your car, you’re earning free monthly gas cards for local gas stations.

 For a full car wrap they’ll pay as much as $200 per month in free gas cards.